E-SWAN Newsletter

 Interested in the newest publications?
 Sign up for e-mail alert

-Space Weather and Space Climate Glossary
+Grant for Educational and Outreach Activities on Space Weather and Space Climate by E-SWAN

-For important information and guidance on submitting your proposal, please visit the following link https://eswan.eu/index.php/
+For important information and guidance on submitting your proposal, please visit the following link https://eswan.eu/index.php/organs/eocom?id=145

 The ESWW conference is an excellent opportunity for people from all over the world to gather and discuss the most recent insights in space weather and space climate, and to address the emerging challenges and impacts.
 Science, observations, data exploitation, data standards and metadata, service development, operational models, engineering and industrial needs are all important aspects of the field that are addressed.

-Closing date (plenary and parallel) - 21st March 2025
+Plenary and Parallel Sessions - 21st March 2025

 Topical Discussion Meetings